dambor/workshop-platform/workshop.md

 ## Lab 1 - Building the Flow

+DataStax Langflow is a sophisticated visual development environment that streamlines the creation of AI workflows, particularly in contexts involving foundation models and vector databases.
+Within enterprise environments, DataStax Langflow empowers teams to rapidly prototype and iterate on AI-driven solutions without the need for manual coding, thereby fostering effective collaboration between technical and business stakeholders.

+In this workshop, DataStax Langflow functions as the orchestration layer, enabling users to visually integrate components such as models, prompts, and data sources.
+This methodology closely aligns with the architecture of contemporary AI applications deployed in production, where modularity, agility, and scalability are paramount to success.

+### Steps

 1. Click on Create first flow.

 2. Click the Blank Flow button.
 You will build your first flow in this blank canvas.